 To this end, we have investigated how these direct suppliers are tackling the challenge and have carried out risk assessments to satisfy ourselves that their actions are sufficient; should we identify a risk then we will carry out follow up audits and education for the supplier.
-This will be an ongoing programme throughout 2019, 2020 and beyond, as we expand our reach into our extended supply chains.
+This will be an ongoing programme as we expand our reach into our extended supply chains.

-Ethical risk is currently managed via an annual questionnaire to suppliers with a thorough investigation of responses or procedures conducted where necessary.
+Ethical risk is currently managed via an annual questionnaire (as set out in section 6.4) to suppliers with a thorough investigation of responses or procedures conducted where necessary.
 All Kettle Foods' suppliers are located within the European Union.

-Kettle Foods has a rolling programme to ensure that Modern Slavery obligations are included in each of its Potato Contracts as they come up for renewal, as well as adding such provisions to all Potato Contracts agreed with new growers to make sure that its farmers/suppliers are aligned and eradicate Modern Slavery in this aspect of its business.
+As set out in section 4.1, all Kettle Foods' agricultural suppliers are required to adhere to contractual obligations regarding modern slavery.
+In this way, Kettle Foods ensures that its farmers/agricultural suppliers are aligned in their joint efforts to eradicate modern slavery in this aspect of the business.
 All of Kettle Foods' seasoning houses who supply the blended seasonings that are used to give the flavours to our snack products are SEDEX approved.